k4lizen/bouncing-lines/README.md

 # bouncing-lines
-A pretty okay ray tracer.
+A pretty okay ray tracer.\
+\
+Based on Peter Shirley's 4th edition [trilogy](https://github.com/RayTracing/raytracing.github.io).\
+\
+Rendered images can be seen in the `images/` folder.